Login

 The method of assessment is based on Written Exam + Project Work + Assignments

-The Written Exam (50% of the final mark) is the same for attending and non-attending students;
+The exam, the related trials and the evaluation model will be the same for attending and non-attending students;

 At the end of the course there is the possibility to do a pre-exam that exonerate from the written exam of January.
 The final score of the pre exam is valid only for the first session (January).